 This is a program for students in Grades 8 to 12 who need individual or personalized support with academic learning and improving their organizational and/or study skills.
 Students' progress in regular classes may be monitored, and teachers & counsellors are consulted about class adaptations.
 Students are referred to the program by teachers and counselors through the School Based Resource Team (SBRT) in consultation with parents.
+This course is offered in place of an elective, or may be offered as an X Block AM/PM pending finalization of the year's schedule

-LEARNING SUPPORT CENTRE (LSC) 8 - 12
+LEARNING SUPPORT CENTRE 8 - 12